puckishbutter/puckishbutter/README.md

-- 👋 Hi, I’m @puckishbutter
+# puckishbutter

+Hi there!
+I'm @puckishbutter, a hobbyist developer eager to learn and share neat projects.

+## Interests
-- 👀 I’m interested in videogames
+- 👀 Video games
-- 🌱 I’m currently learning coding
+- 🌱 Currently learning coding
-- 💞️ I’m looking to collaborate on make short yet fun pygame projects
+- 💞️ Looking to collaborate on short but fun Pygame projects
-- 😄 Pronouns: Him/Him
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: I like barotrauma and starsector
+- ⚡ Fun fact: I like Barotrauma and Starsector

 <!---
 puckishbutter/puckishbutter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
+You can click the Preview link to see your changes.
---->
+-->